Fall 2010 Issue

 Barry counselors, at no charge, conduct individual and group psycho-educational counseling sessions in the schools, which provide students with the skills necessary to achieve academic success.

-The U.S. Department of Defense awarded the College of Health Sciences a $1.2 million congressionally-directed grant, one of the largest ever given to the University.
+The U.S. Department of Defense awarded the College of Nursing and Health Sciences a $1.2 million congressionally-directed grant, one of the largest ever given to the University.
 Money from the grant is being used to fund a two-year project titled “Surveillance of water sources for pathogen contamination: an approach to provide informative maps for military deployment and humanitarian assistance planning.”
 The project, under the guidance of Barry faculty members Drs.
 Gerhild Packert and Evelio Velis (co-principle investigators), and Stephen Dunham (project coordinator), will be conducted in conjunction with the Defense Advanced Research Projects Agency (DARPA).
 Its purpose is to address U.S. military and humanitarian needs by quickly testing water for safe use during emergency conditions.
 Barry researchers will be testing how accurate hand held water test kits are in identifying bacteria and parasites in fresh water.
 Results of these tests will be verified with advanced laboratory instrumentation.

 Additionally, the grant provides an opportunity for Barry undergraduate students to participate in field sampling and laboratory testing.
 Students will receive training on advanced laboratory equipment and learn techniques that will prepare them for potential careers in research, hospitals and commercial laboratories.